ExitValue.ai

 Single-brand concentration: 100% of your portfolio in one brand exposes you to brand-specific risk.
 Multi-brand operators (e.g., 8 Pizza Hut + 4 Wingstop) trade slightly better.

-Want to know what your restaurant franchise business is worth?
+Estimate your restaurant franchise business value

 Frequently Asked Questions